 Houses for teachers and caretakers

-Core school houses are houses that are needed to recruit and retain teachers at schools.
-As a board of trustees, you are responsible for managing any core houses your school has, which includes dealing with rent and tenants.
-The Ministry manages non-core houses through the National Housing Contractor.
-We no longer build or replace caretaker houses but, if your school has one, you are responsible for its management.
+As a board of trustees, you're responsible for managing any core houses your school has, which includes dealing with rent and tenants.
+The Ministry manages non-core houses through its National Housing Contractor.
+If your school has a caretaker house, you're responsible for its management.

 - Types of school houses